 You don’t have to actually film a video to create one.
 Perhaps your message will be better conveyed in an animated video.
 If you’re making an educational video that explains an aspect of your business or product, then this can be really effective.

-It’s also important to include a call-to-action in your video.
+It’s also important to include a call to action in your video.
 When uploading your content to various social channels, like Facebook or Instagram for example, you can choose to add an actual CTA button or link.
 However, this should also be reflected in your video.
-You want your content to inspire your audience to do something, whether it’s share your video, make a purchase, or engage with your brand.
+You want your content to inspire your audience to do something, whether it’s sharing your video, making a purchase, or engaging with your brand.

 Setting your budget for your video should include two separate costs: the cost of creating the video itself and the cost of promoting it.

 The first one is pretty self-explanatory.
-Your budget should include things like filming, paying actors or for an animator, and renting equipment and a space.
+Your budget should include things like filming, paying actors or for an animator and renting equipment and space.
 This is a one-time fee.

 After the video is done and you’re ready to post it online, you also need to factor in the costs of promoting it on different channels.
 Unless your small business already has a large, dedicated audience, then you’ll need to invest your money into paid promotions.

 You can do this on platforms like Facebook and Instagram.
 After setting your audience parameters, your video will show up as a sponsored ad when users scroll through their feeds.
 This is why determining your audience, goals, and platforms is so important.
 The more your video looks like the content your audience normally engages with on a daily basis, the more likely they are to view your video.